joinmarket-webui/jamdocs/docs/market/fees.md

 ## Earning Maker Fees

 As mentioned above, you can use the [Earn][earn] tab to earn maker fees yourself.
-Simply choose an offer type, select how many fees you would like to earn, and press "Start Earning!"
+Simply choose an offer type, select how many fees you would like to earn, and press "Start Earning!".

 Make sure to check the [orderbook][orderbook] to compare your offer with current market rates.
-If your offer isn't competetive, nobody will take you up on it and you will earn zero sats.
+If your offer isn't competitive, it's likely nobody will take it and thus you will earn zero sats.

 [orderbook]: orderbook.md